 A wrongful death claim is a case fraught with emotion.
 Persons involved are usually filled with questions.
 Many may be intimate or will elicit emotions a person would prefer to manage in private.
 With that in mind, providing answers to the most common questions regarding such cases allows an individual to probe this legal matter tentatively, in private, before making a decision to move forward.

-1. What is Wrongful Death?
+1. How is Wrongful Death Defined by the Law?
 Minnesota law defines wrongful death as an act caused by another’s negligence.

-2. Who can file a case?
+2. Who can bring a case?
 Surviving family members who have lost the companionship and financial support of the deceased can file a wrongful death claim.
 In Minnesota this includes:

 3. How are damages determined?